Open-Cascade-SAS/OCCT/dox/user_guides/ocaf/ocaf.md

 If you use the XML format, do the following:
   1. Create a new package with the name Xml[package name] (for example *XmlMyAttributePackage*) containing  class *XmlMyAttributePackage_MyAttributeDriver*.
 The new class inherits *XmlMDF_ADriver* class and contains the translation functionality: from transient to persistent and vice versa (see the realization of the standard attributes in the packages *XmlMDataStd*, for example).
 Add package method AddDrivers which adds your class to a driver table (see below).
   2. Create a new package (or do it in the current one) with two package methods:
-	  * Factory, which loads the document storage and retrieval drivers; and
+	  * *Factory*, which loads the document storage and retrieval drivers; and
-	  * AttributeDrivers, which calls the methods AddDrivers for all packages responsible for persistence of the document.
+	  * *AttributeDrivers*, which calls the methods AddDrivers for all packages responsible for persistence of the document.
   3. Create a plug-in implemented as an executable (see example *XmlPlugin*).
 It calls a macro PLUGIN with the package name where you implemented the method Factory.
 If you use the binary format, do the following:
-  1. Create a new package with name Bin[package name] (for example *BinMyAttributePackage*) containing a class *BinMyAttributePackage_MyAttributeDriver*.
+  1. Create a new package with name <i> Bin[package name] </i> (for example *BinMyAttributePackage*) containing a class *BinMyAttributePackage_MyAttributeDriver*.
 The new class inherits *BinMDF_ADriver* class and contains the translation functionality: from transient to persistent and vice versa (see the realization of the standard attributes in the packages *BinMDataStd*, for example).
-Add package method *AddDrivers*, which adds your class to a driver table (see below).
+Add package method *AddDrivers*, which adds your class to a driver table.
   2. Create a new package (or do it in the current one) with two package methods:
 	  * Factory, which loads the document storage and retrieval drivers; and
 	  * AttributeDrivers, which calls the methods AddDrivers for all packages responsible for persistence of the document.